 You should be aware that the cost of a flight to Budapest can vary as much as several hundreds of dollars from one travel agency to another or “on-line”.
 Shopping around to compare prices is a good idea.

 Program representatives will meet you upon arrival based on the information you provided in the BSM Travel Form: the time, date, and location of your arrival (airport or rail station).
 It is therefore vital that the organizers in Budapest are informed about your travel well ahead of time.
 Please complete your travel forms on-line, a copy will be sent to The North American Office and to Budapest.
 A BSM representative will meet you upon your arrival in Budapest and you will be taken to your residence.
 After clearing customs at the airport, you will leave the baggage claim area and go to the arrival hall (ground transport).
 Look for someone holding up a sign saying, “Budapest Semesters”.
 Do not leave the airport until you locate each other.

 However, if your arrival in Budapest is scheduled at an odd hour (between 8:00 pm and 7:00 am, for example), make sure in advance that it is noted by the Budapest Office and communicate – via email – your arrival procedure.
 In the very exceptional case that you might need to find lodging at a hostel or hotel for night, take a taxi to the Budapest Office (Bethlen Gabor ter 2) the next working day.

-In the case of delayed or missed planes, connections, etc. please inform Ms. Anna Foti at email@example.com of the Budapest Office Deb Fleming at firstname.lastname@example.org of the North American Office immediately via email or phone.
+In the case of delayed or missed planes, connections, etc. please inform Ms. Anna Foti at email@example.com at the Budapest Office AND Deb Fleming at firstname.lastname@example.org of the North American Office immediately via email or phone.
 BSM 24/7 emergency cell phone # (within Hungary): 06-36-20- 628-5562

 QUICK REFERENCE/EMERGENCY NUMBERS FOR HUNGARY